-Cougar Leaders Impact, Motivate and Build (CLIMB) meetings are coordinated by Campus Life and are held once per month.
-The purpose of the meetings is for organizations to learn methods to improve the way their group functions, to share information and ideas about programs or policies that affect student organization life on campus, to allow for reports on happenings in each organization, and to voice questions and concerns (a more specific focus may be determined, if necessary).
+Cougar Leaders Impact, Motivate and Build (CLIMB) meetings are held online through monthly Canvas modules and are coordinated by Campus Life.
+CLIMB Modules have different themes and learning outcomes and must be completed by all RSO Leaders.
+The purpose of these modules is to create an opportunity for registered student organization leadership development, topics will help both individuals and organizations.
+Within these modules we will share information and ideas about programs or policies that affect student organization life on campus, allow for reports on happenings in each organization, and for organizations to voice questions and concerns.

-Each student organization is required to send one representative to each CLIMB meeting, and each organization is allowed one vote when voting is necessary.
-Failure to send a representative may cause the organization to lose its SAF funding privileges and/ or its status as an active, registered organization for that semester.
-Failure to attend more than one CLIMB meeting per semester will be documented in the student organization's file and may result in the organization's budget being frozen.
+Each student organization is required to have ALL executive board/officers/RSO leaders representatives complete each CLIMB module and each organization is allowed one vote when voting is necessary.
+Failure to have all representatives complete the modules may cause the organization to lose its SAF funding privileges and/or its status as an active, registered organization for that semester.
+Failure to complete more than one CLIMB module per semester will be documented in the RSO's file and may result in the organization's budget being frozen and/or the organization not being able to submit a budget for the following semester.
+CLIMB completion deadlines are taken into consideration by Student Government Association during the budget determination process.
+Failure to complete required CLIMB modules within the declared deadline will affect the overall score the RSO has on their budget worksheet.